 - Simply provide asynchronous online tasks for students to work on individually, in pairs or groups, including online quizzes and exercises such as online crosswords. - Provide links to online content that students are expected to view and respond to. - Provide lecture material online, for students to view; e.g. podcasts that could initially be audio only, but later introduce podcasts in video format. - Require students to use synchronous communication tools, e.g. chat platforms.
 As d'Eça observes [14], good ones are available on the World Wide Web, and some are free.
-These can be employed in text, audio or video modes. - Provide MALL (Mobile Assisted Language Learning) programs that employ studentfocused, media-rich, flexible and collaborative learning strategies. - Be available online for videochat counseling of individuals or small groups.
+These can be employed in text, audio or video modes.

-- Host videoconferencing sessions where students are expected to participate e.g. SKYPE hosting of videoconference sessions for \$5 per day or \$9 per month fee.
-Free group videoconferencing alternatives include iChat, QNext, Tokbox, Tinychat, and Siforr [15]. - Use, modify or develop educational MUVEs (multi-user virtual environments). - Use OLNs (open learning networks) to integrate PLE (personal learning environments), as suggested by Mott to overcome the limitations of LMSs and PLEs [16].
+- Provide MALL (Mobile Assisted Language Learning) programs that employ student-focused, media-rich, flexible and collaborative learning strategies. - Be available online for videochat counseling of individuals or small groups. - Host videoconferencing sessions where students are expected to participate (e.g. SKYPE now allows the hosting of videoconference sessions for a moderate \$5 per day or \$9 per month fee.
+Free alternatives for group videoconferencing include iChat (Mac OS X-only), QNext, Tokbox, Tinychat, and Sifonr [15]. - Use, modify or develop educational MUVEs (multi-user virtual environments). - Use OLNs (open learning networks) to integrate PLE (personal learning environments), as suggested by Mott to overcome the limitations of LMSs and PLEs [16].

-4.1.
-MUVEs for Teaching and Learning
+4.1 MUVEs for Teaching and Learning

-MUVEs (multi-user virtual environments), commonplace to gamers in Korea, offer potential for substantive teaching and learning.
-Dieterle and Clarke show they can support the situated and distributed nature of cognition within an immersive, psychosocial context [17].
-MUVEs enable multiple simultaneous participants to:
+MUVEs (multi-user virtual environments), while commonplace to gamers (especially in Korea), also offer considerable potential for substantive teaching and learning, where as Dieterle and Clarke show, they can be used to support the situated and distributed nature of cognition within an immersive, psychosocial context [17].
+In general, MUVEs enable multiple simultaneous participants to:

-- Access virtual contexts;
+- access virtual contexts;

 - interact with digital artifacts;

 - represent themselves through avatars;

-- communicate with other participants and with computer-based agents; and
+- · communicate with other participants and with computer-based agents; and

 - take part in experiences incorporating modeling and mentoring about problems similar to those in real world contexts.